imishani/search/README.md

 ## Usage

 -----
 The package is designed to be used as a library.
-In _domain_ directory, you will find two examples that demonstrate how to use the library.
+In _domain_ directory, you will find examples that demonstrate how to use the library.
 The examples are in two domains:
 - 2D grid search
+  - 2D grid search with 8-connected neighbors.
+  - 3D search (x,y,theta).
 - Multi-Agent Path Finding (MAPF)
 -----
 Run the following to see an example of 2D grid search in action!